-We asked experienced English teacher turned business owner, Lorena Siegel, in Playa del Carmen, Mexico, to share her insights on the interview process for prospective teachers.
+We asked experienced English teacher turned business owner Lorena Siegel, in Playa del Carmen, Mexico, to share her insights into the interview process for prospective teachers.
 She told us what she looks for when hiring new teachers and shares common TEFL interview questions you may be asked for online or in-person jobs, plus tips on how to answer them.

-The key to acing your teaching interview?
+What’s the key to acing your teaching interview?
 Preparation.
-As an English teacher myself for many years and now the owner of my own English language tutoring business, I’ve been on both sides of the table – interviewee and interviewer.
+As an English teacher myself for many years and now as the owner of my own English language tutoring business, I’ve been on both sides of the table – interviewee and interviewer.
 With these dual perspectives, I can help you get ready for your TEFL interview by sharing what I look for when hiring a new teacher, some specific questions I ask during an interview (and why), and specific tips for preparing for your own interview.

 Before I Ask TEFL Interview Questions, I Look for These Qualities